Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in.

 And you're right, Bill.

-Anyone I'd love to hear people's suggestions.
+Anyone, I'd love to hear people's suggestions.

 That's my personal place to start.

-Uh the Secretary uh for education sends a memo to his personal SWAT team saying, You guys are gonna have to go home for a couple of weeks.
+Midnight on August the 3rd, the Secretary for Education sends a memo to his personal SWAT team saying, You guys are going to have to go home for a couple of weeks.

-That's uh that's a great point, Bill.
+That's a great point, Bill.

-Thanks for your call, gotta run.
+Thanks for your call.

-We've got an EIB profit center, and then lots more straight ahead.
+We've got an EIB profit center and then lots more straight ahead.

 Mark Stein in for rush, rush back Monday.